Michael Hogan (Canadian actor)

-Michael Hogan (born 1949) is a Canadian actor best known for playing Colonel Saul Tigh in the 2004 Battlestar Galactica series.
+Michael Hogan (born March 13, 1949) is a Canadian actor best known for playing Colonel Saul Tigh in the 2004 Battlestar Galactica series.
 Other notable roles include Billy in The Peanut Butter Solution and villainous werewolf hunter Gerard Argent in Teen Wolf.
-He also lent his voice to Armando-Owen Bailey in the Mass Effect series and General Tullius in The Elder Scrolls V: Skyrim game.
+He also lent his voice to Armando-Owen Bailey in the Mass Effect series, General Tullius in The Elder Scrolls V: Skyrim, and Doc Mitchell in Fallout: New Vegas.

 Biography

 Michael Hogan was born in Kirkland Lake, Ontario in 1949, raised in North Bay, Ontario and studied at National Theatre School of Canada.

 Career

 Hogan began his career in 1978 and has starred in numerous TV shows, plays, radio dramas and operas.
 He started in plays at the Shaw Festival.

 He made his film debut in the Peter Fonda trucker picture High-Ballin' (1978).
 He and his wife soon became a popular television couple, as the stars of the 1983 Canadian series Vanderberg and the 1986 Canadian-German series The Little Vampire.
 In 1985, he also starred in the children's film The Peanut Butter Solution.